petrihakkinen/ace-forth/README.md

 | 2/               | 309       |                            |
 | *                | 2.8       | 16-bit multiply            |
 | C*               | 7.1       | 8-bit multiply             |

+## Optimizations

+The compiler supports various optimizations which are controlled by the following command line options:

+`--minimal-word-names:` Renames all words as "@" in the resulting TAP file (except the main word).
+This can reduce the size of a larger program considerably.

+`--inline:` Automatically inline words that are used only once.
+This reduces the compiled program size and also makes the code run faster for every word that can be inlined.
+Note that word definitions containing EXIT words cannot be inlined.
+In the rare case where you want to disable inlining a word you can append `NOINLINE` just after its colon definition.
+This can also be used to silence the "word has side exits" warning generated by failing inlining.
+This option currently does nothing when compiling to machine code (machine code inlining is planned to be implemented later).

+`--eliminate-unused-words:` Automatically remove words that are not used anywhere in your program.

+`--small-literals:` Reduce the size of byte sized literals.
+Normally every literal takes 4 bytes in compiled code.
+With this option byte sized literals can be encoded in 3 bytes.
+This option does nothing when compiling to machine code.

+`--optimize:` Enables all of the above optimizations.

+`--no-headers:` This is an experimental unsafe optimization.
+Do not use!

 ## Word Index